fossabot/Records/README.md

 }

 extension Data: Recordable {
+    // A query that is guaranteed to return a unique value.
+    // Think carefully about this implementation
-    var primaryKey: Party.Query? {
+    // Write tests: see footnote below about robust recordable implementations var primaryKey: Party.Query? {
         return Party.Query(email: email, name: name, phone: phone, type: Party.PartyType(rawValue: type)!)
     }